magentabusiness/magentabusiness.github.io/docs/samples/cricket-wifi/cricket-wifi.md

 <br/>
 {"temperature":#temp}
 <br/>
-Where #temp tag is automatically replaced with the temperature value prior it is sent out to ThingsBoard.
+Where #temp tag is automatically replaced with the temperature value prior it is sent out to IoT Hub.

 A complete Cricket's configuration can look like below:
 ![image](/images/samples/cricket-wifi/TB-02.png)